s-andrews/sierra/README.md

 # Sierra
-A sequencing facility LIMS system
+Sierra is a LIMS system designed to be used by sequencing facilities.